Danforth Lodge is located on a lovely beach at Cape Maclear.

 Usual board basis: Full Board

-Food quality: Meals at Danforth usually follow the format of a continental or English breakfast served in the morning (the times are very flexible), lunch from 12pm to 2pm, and then a full three course dinner at around 7.30 pm.
+Food quality: Meals at Danforth usually follow the format of a continental or English breakfast served in the morning – the times are very flexible.
+A light lunch is usually served around 12h30 and dinner is a full three course dinner served at around 7.30 pm.

 Dining locations: Indoor and Outdoor Dining